Leading as the wealthiest black billionaire is still Nigeria’s business mogul, Aliko Dangote.

 Nationality: Saudi Arabian/Ethiopian

-Born to an Ethiopian mother and a Saudi Arabian father, Mohammed Al-Amoudi is one of the richest men in the Arab world.
-He was the second richest black man in the world as at 2015.
+Born to an Ethiopian mother and a Saudi Arabian father, Mohammed Al-Amoudi is an oil and Mining business mogul who has made it to the list of richest men in the world.
+Being the richest man in the Arab world, Mohammed Al-Amoudi remains the second richest black man in the world as at 2015.

 Mohammed has enormous investments in Africa, especially in Ethiopia.